euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### call

-The `call` function on the CVC allows users to invoke functions on vaults and other target smart contracts.
+The `call` function on the EVC allows users to invoke functions on vaults and other target smart contracts.
 Unless the `msg.sender` is the same as the `onBehalfOfAccount`, users *must* go through this function rather than calling the vaults directly.
-This is because vaults themselves don't understand sub-accounts or operators, and defer their authorisation logic to the CVC (see the [Authentication By Vaults](#authentication-by-vaults) section).
+This is because vaults themselves don't understand sub-accounts or operators, and defer their authorisation logic to the EVC (see the [Authentication By Vaults](#authentication-by-vaults) section).

 `call` also allows users to invoke arbitrary contracts, with arbitrary calldata.
-These other contracts will see the CVC as `msg.sender`.
-For this reason, it is critical that the CVC itself never be given any special privileges, or hold any token or ETH balances (except for a few corner cases where it is temporarily safe, see the [CVC Contract Privileges](#cvc-contract-privileges) section).
+These other contracts will see the EVC as `msg.sender`.
+For this reason, it is critical that the EVC itself never be given any special privileges, or hold any token or ETH balances (except for a few corner cases where it is temporarily safe, see the [EVC Contract Privileges](#evc-contract-privileges) section).

 ### impersonate